Hexavalent chromium: Remediation of hexavalent chromium in water

-Thermus scotoductus, an extremophile living in hot water as well as inhabiting domestic water heaters (per study), are capable of reducing Cr(VI).
+The removal of hexavalent chromium from aqueous solutions can be achieved in several ways.
+The more practical methods focus on reduction of Cr(VI) to Cr(III).
+Biological agents have also been investigated. are capable of reducing Cr(VI).
 Experiments with activated sludge have also shown its ability to reduce Cr(VI) to Cr(III).

 Exposure and safety issues

 Hexavalent chromium is a constituent of tobacco smoke.